How to Grow and Plant Rhubarb

 How do I harvest rhubarb?

-Can I harvest stems from a mature rhubarb clump all summer?
+Can I harvest rhubarb stems all summer?